 There is no question that insurance companies consider the trial record of your lawyers before making a settlement offer.
 Do your lawyers have a history of success at trial?
 If they do, the value of your case will go up.

 So, in summary, there is no average personal injury settlement calculator.
 Artificial intelligence has not come that far.
 But if you do your research - see more below - you have a chance of getting a pretty good understanding of what the settlement ranges for your case might be.Getting a Lawyer to Fight to Get You the Most Money Possible

 Our law firm handles motor vehicle collision and other tort claims.
 If you have been injured by a defective product, malpractice, or a motor vehicle collision, call us at 800-553-8082 or get an almost instant free no-obligation consultation.LEARN MORE ABOUT THE VALUE OF YOUR CASE | SPECIFIC INJURIES Catastrophic Injury and Wrongful Death Cases

 Note: Take these statistics with a grain of salt.
 These do not reflect the value of your case or any individual case.
 To get a better idea of the value of YOUR claim, you need to speak with counsel who can address all of the relevant facts in your case.Related Articles

-We handle personal injury accident and malpractice cases in Maryland but also throughout the country.
+We handle personal injury accident and malpractice cases in Maryland Our lawyers handle birth injury cases throughout the country.
 If you or a loved one has suffered a serious personal injury as the result of the negligence of someone else, call our victim's advocates at 800-553-8082 or get a free online consultation.